bartekj/aws-tools/README.rst

 and others.

-The main reason why aws-tools came to be, was using different access keys in your local shell in the easy and secure way.
+The main reason why aws-tools came to be, was using [awscli](https://pypi.org/project/awscli/) with different access keys in the secure and easy way.

 Switching between AWS accounts: